Life in Level 3: What will happen under new restrictions in Dublin?

 Are pubs and restaurants going to have to close?

-The Government has already said that the capital’s wet pubs will not open with those in the rest of the country on September 21st.
+The Government has already said that Dublin’s wet pubs will not open with those in the rest of the country on September 21st.

 What about hotels and similar accommodation?